All Episodes

 You get it.

-But what it boils down to ultimately is that if the Ukrainians, Zelensky, sort of refuses to accept any sort of raft of conditions that Trump and Putin have come to, if he refuses.
+But what it boils down to ultimately is that if the Ukrainians, Zelensky, sort of refuses to accept any sort of raft of conditions that Trump and Putin are coming to, if he refuses to do it, then the conflict will just go on interminably, won't it?

-Well, there is a bargaining chip that America and the European powers can have over him that unless you, you know, move a bit more our way, we're going to stop supporting you as much, which is, you know, he's entirely, the Ukrainian resistance would have been over if it wasn't for lots of the Western support.
+Well, there is a bargaining chip that America and the European powers can have over him: that unless you, you know, move a bit more our way, we're going to stop supporting you as much.

 That the war will have to go on endlessly because the office of president of Ukraine cannot ever concede territory.

-Well, then that just hardbakes in a forever war then, doesn't it?
+Well, then that just hard bakes in a forever war, then, doesn't it?

 Or unconditional surrender.